antgrutta/py-philips-bdm4065uc/README.md

 ## Contributing

-PRs are always welcome, a lot of this code is a cut and past job, with some minor tweaks here and there.
+PRs are always welcome, a lot of this code is a cut and paste job, with some minor tweaks here and there.
 I am sure there are better ways to do some of this things here and suggestions are always welcome.
 Feel free to submit an issue it you have a problem or a feature request, no guarantees how quickly I will get back to you or that I every will.